ehalmkro/hive_assignment/README.md

 * `GET /api/evaluations/users` shows a list of users of the specific hard-coded campus (Hive).

 The server handles the OAuth authentication and the initial data fetching using my own functions.
 I decided to code the authentication and API fetching myself because I did not have time to learn the proper use of specific libraries in the time frame of the assignment which was one week.
+By default, the program fetches the evals from the last 72 hours.

 The fetched evaluation and user data are saved to a SQLite database **as blobs**.
 This is because of the same time limit I did not have time to debug SQLite JSON parsing on Node.js.
 The database's purpose is to simply store the fetched data, all the data parsing is done serverside with lodash.
 This is obviously very costly and inefficient compared to proper relational database usage and specific selection queries.
 For the purpose of the minimum viable product it serves well enough.